marstr/envelopes/README.md

 ### accounts

 The [`Accounts`](https://pkg.go.dev/github.com/marstr/envelopes?tab=doc#Accounts) type seeks to help answer the question "Where is my money?"
-It is a collection of account names to the [Balance](#balances) in that account.
+It is a collection of account names to the [Balance](#balances) in each account.
 Accounts are flat, and do not contain other accounts.
 For accounts like bank accounts and brokerage accounts, which hold assets, the magnitudes should be positive.
 For accounts like credit cards, which hold liabilities, the intention is to have balances be negative.
-In this regard, the sum of all of the balances of your accounts should be the total of your tracked value.
+In this regard, the sum of the balances of your accounts should be the total of your tracked value.
 As you spend money (be that on a credit card, or with a debit card) the total goes down.
 This is a little simpler than traditional doubly-entry accounting, which has credits/debits get swapped based on the type of the account.

 ### budgets

 The [`Budget`](https://pkg.go.dev/github.com/marstr/envelopes?tab=doc#Budget) type seeks to help answer the question "How do I want to spend my money?"
-Budgets can be nested, and have both a value of just that budget, and a recursive that is the sum of it and all its children.
-The system was designed to use both accounts and budgets at the same time, as we'll discuss in [#states](#states).
+Unlike [accounts](#accounts), Budgets can be nested (a budget can live inside another budget.).
+Because they can be nested, they have both an immediate balance and a recursive balance, which is the sum of its balance and all the balances of its children.
+The system is designed to use both accounts and budgets at the same time, as we'll discuss in [#states](#states).

 ### states